PatrickRoumanoff/js-keygen/README.md

 * I had to learn about the WebCrypto API - which was the initial goal
 * I had to learn about JWK
-* I had to learn about ASN.1 to encode the private key for open SSH
+* I had to leanr about base64url encoding (thanks JWK) and how to convert it to and form base64 encoding
-* I had to lean about the open SSH public format to encode the public key for open SSH
+* I had to learn about ASN.1 to encode the private key for OpenSSH
-*
+* I had to lean about the open SSH public format to encode the public key for OpenSSH

 The end result is a usable single page app that will locally generate a keypair you can save to local drive.
 Allowing you to do that straight from chrome on a chrome book.